CTrigger/Stride/README.md

 This Project will be a full compilation of all knowledge which I have for my portfolio.

 ## Use
-For Developers: Feel free to use part or the complete project as you needs.
+For Developers: Feel free to use part or the complete project as you needs.<br />
 For Recruiters: The purpose of this repository is to avoid useless technical tests.

 ## Contributing
-I'll not accept contributions once this is for my portfolio as mentioned above.
+I'll not accept contributions once this is for my portfolio as mentioned above. <br />
 But I'll gratefully accept suggestions and problems pointing... so feel free to contact me.

 ## Planning board